-Over the past couple of years my colleague Kathleen Sheehan and I have been working with a Library Student Interest Group, sponsored by the College Library and the Harvard Undergraduate Council, and we’ve met some great students through this work.
-Allison Gofman is one of the students who has been part of the LSIG; she just graduated in the class of 2014 with a degree in government.
-She has background in the biological sciences, and in working with data, and worked this past year as a stacks assistant in Widener Library.
-Moreover, she is planning to go to library school—which is great news for the library profession.
+Over the past couple of years my colleague Kathleen Sheehan and I have been working with a Library Student Interest Group (LSIG), sponsored by the College Library and the Harvard Undergraduate Council, and we’ve met some great students.
+Allison Gofman is one of the students who has been part of the LSIG; she just graduated in the Class of 2014 with a degree in government.
+She has background in the biological sciences and in working with data and worked this past year as a stacks assistant in Widener Library.
+Moreover, she is planning to go to library school, which is great news for the library profession.
 Allison is smart, creative, and has a host of interests and skills that will serve her well in whatever kind of work she does.

 She is also a photographer.
 She provides some background on her interest in photography in Photographing Memory, a speech she gave a couple of years ago at Lowell House, her undergraduate dorm at Harvard.
 This past year, for her final project in the course, United States in the World 30: Tangible Things: Harvard Collections in World History, Allison created the beautiful online book Harvard Libraries: Books That Breathe.
 It “is a visual exploration of the libraries as physical spaces: not only as beautiful architecture or as a collection of books, but as a unique intersection of the two.”
 [Harvard libraries featured in the book include Widener, Lamont, Houghton, the Robbins Library of Philosophy, and Cabot Science.]